Junsu0213/Depression_Biomarker/README.md

 #### [PRED+CT MDD dataset](http://predict.cs.unm.edu/)
 * 116 subjects (MDD: 73, Healthy control: 43)
 * Resting state EEG data: eyes open (EO), eyes closed (EC)

+## 5. Left hemisphere connectivity index (LHCx)
+LHCx is a new biomarker for diagnosis of depression proposed by this study.
+LHCx is the sum of connectivity between the CPz channel and channels connected with it in the low alpha band.
+By defining left hemisphere channels {LHC: Fp1, AF3, F1, F3, F5, F7, FT7, FC5, T7, TP7, P7} connected with CPz as region of interest, LHCx is defined as the sum of connectivity between the LHC and CPz: